 - Kids art activities, 19th century games, vendors, food

-Celebrating the Native American heritage of the area in the mid 19th century with traditional food, music, dancers, demonstrations, craft vendors, and more!
+Celebrating the French Canadian heritage of the area in the mid 19th century with traditional food, music, demonstrations, craft vendors, and more!

 - Pumpkin painting and children’s 19th century game in the orchard, children’s corn pit in the barn,